Explore beaches, forts, palaces and the picturesque Old Town of Dubrovnik. Read on for what to see in Dubrovnik.

 2. Zoom to the top on the Cable Car

-The cable car is the fastest way (honestly, it only takes like 90 seconds) to get to the view point that offers amazing views across Dubrovnik.
+The view from Mount Srd is a must see in Dubrovnik.
+The cable car is the fastest way (honestly, it only takes like 90 seconds) to get to the view point that offers amazing panoramic views across Dubrovnik.
 It’s open till late during the summer months so the best time to head up is before sunset.
 The entrance to the cable car is just beyond the Buža Gate (or North Gate), the Atlas shuttle also departs from outside the cable car complex if you’re heading back to the airport.
-Adult tickets are 120 Kuna a pop for a round trip.
+Adult tickets are 200 Kuna a pop for a round trip.
 There is also a bar at the top (warning: prices are extortionate) if you want a sunset cocktail or two.

 But wait, there’s more!